 Don’t have a 4WD but still want to visit Brachina Gorge?
 Take this half-day tour from Wilpena Pound Resort through Brachina Gorge and Bunyeroo Gorge and see the Yellow-Footed Rock Wallabies along the way.
 Click here for prices and availability.

 Spot Plenty of Australian Animals

-Another re-introduced species that I also have not yet been able to spot are brush-tailed possums.
-Hopefully these guys will also thrive and become more common again too.
+A second re-introduced species that I also have not yet been able to spot is brush-tailed possums.
+Hopefully, these guys will also thrive and become more common again.

 Bird life is abundant.
 There are so many different types around.
 Listen out for the distinctive call of the kookaburra, especially in areas around the creeks, like in Melrose or at the Wilpena Pound Resort.
 You could also see the bright green ringneck parrots that call the area home.

 There are also some creepy crawlies here too.
 On one visit in February, we admired the huge webs of golden orb spiders hanging between the trees at the Wilpena Pound Resort campgrounds.
 Don’t worry, these guys may build a huge web, but they are harmless to humans.

 Do keep an eye out for other spiders, scorpions and even snakes and give them a wide berth during your visit.

 Learn about the History of Mining at Blinman

 The town of Blinman, 45 minutes from Wilpena Pound in the northern Flinders Ranges, was once a mining town, with copper discovered there at the end of the nineteenth century.
 The copper mine stopped operating in 1907, and the town of 1500 residents has dwindled over time down to just 24 permanent residents today.

 In 2011 the Blinman Heritage Tourist Mine was opened, with a small museum in town and the option to go on a tour of the copper mine site with one of the locals.